yatesco/seafile-docs/maintain/seafile_gc.md

 1. Blocks that no library references to;
 2. If you set history length limit on some libraries, the out-dated blocks in those libraries will also be removed.

-**Before running GC, you must shutdown the seafile program on your server.**
-This is because new blocks written into Seafile while GC is running may be mistakenly deleted by the GC program.
+**Before running GC, you must shutdown the Seafile program on your server if you use the community edition.
+(For Seafile professional edition, from version 3.1.10, you don't need to shutdown the Seafile program.)**  This is because new blocks written into Seafile while GC is running may be mistakenly deleted by the GC program.

 ## Run GC in version 3.1.2 and later